Request ACTRI Services

 Online tutorials for Investigators on Community Engagement are available here

-A specialist from CTRI’s community engagement unit will do a 30-minute or 1-hour training session for a department, research team, or training program.
+A specialist from ACTRI’s community engagement unit will do a 30-minute or 1-hour training session for a department, research team, or training program.

 that is specific to your project’s needs.
 This can address health care disparities, among other topics.
-This and other services can be accessed by clicking on the "Request CTRI Services" button above.
+This and other services can be accessed by clicking on the "Request ACTRI Services" button above.

 To access these resources, contact Rodney von Jaeger at firstname.lastname@example.org or 858-822-0734.